From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Problem Formulation

-\end{definition} This class of policies encompasses many classical policies used in Machine Learning and data-driven decision-making (see, e.g., \cite{bertsimas2020predictive}).
-Notable special cases of Weighted ERM policies are the classical ERM policy (when all the weights are equal) which we denote by $\pi^{\mathrm{ERM}}$ and the class of k-Nearest Neighbors (when the weights is $1$ for the $k$-closest contexts and $0$ otherwise).
+\end{definition} Given a sequence of non-negative weights $\mathbf{w} = (w_i)_{i \in \{1,\ldots,\numS\}}$, the action prescribed by Weighted ERM is a minimizer of the weighted empirical loss $\sum_{i=1}^\numS w_i \cdot \ell(\actVr,y_i)$ (see Proposition 1 in \citet{ban2019big}).
+This class of policies encompasses many classical policies used in Machine Learning and data-driven decision-making (see, e.g., \cite{bertsimas2020predictive}).
+Notable special cases of Weighted ERM policies are the classical ERM policy (when all the weights are equal) which we denote by $\pi^{\mathrm{ERM}}$ and the class of k-Nearest Neighbors (when the weight is $1$ for the $k$-closest contexts and $0$ otherwise).
 When setting $w_i = K( d(x_i,x_0))$ for a kernel function $K: \mathbb{R} \to \mathbb{R}_{+}$, we retrieve policies minimizing the Nadaraya-Watson estimator of the expected loss \citep{nadaraya1964estimating,watson1964smooth}.
 Intuitively, the weights can be selected to leverage the closeness of contexts (and associated closeness of distributions imposed by the local condition).

-\begin{remark}[Partially Observed Contexts] We note that our model, through its flexibility in the dissimilarity function, captures problems in which the decision-maker only observes partially the contexts.
-We do not impose the dissimilarity function to be a distance.
-Therefore, we can capture this setting by considering a dissimilarity function $d$ of the form $d(x,x') = \tilde{d}(x,x') + \rad$, where $\tilde{d}$ is the dissimilarity function capturing the dissimilarity between observed contexts and $\rad$ is the amplitude of dissimilarity driven by unobserved factors.
-This special case allows to explicitly account for two types of deterioration in data relevance: unobserved factors, and dissimilarity of observed contexts. \end{remark}